 Figure \ref{fig:M1_error_per_cluster} highlights in blue the mean positioning error, for each of the 20 clusters.
 Furthermore, as a metric indicating the spatial density of data within a cluster, the mean distance of all location pairs in a cluster is indicated in red.
 The correlation coefficient of the two metrics of Figure~\ref{fig:M1_error_per_cluster} is 0.72.

-Figure~\ref{fig:boxplots_M1_error_} presents the distribution of positioning error of each cluster.
-Moreover, Figure~\ref{fig:boxplots_M1_bellow_DAE_median_} presents the distribution of positioning error after having selected the 50\% most accurate location estimates of each cluster, based on their DAE, as discussed in Subsection~\ref{sec:estimate_selection}.
+Figure~\ref{fig:boxplots_M1_error_} presents the distribution of positioning error of each cluster in the form of boxplots.
+Similarly, Figure~\ref{fig:boxplots_M1_bellow_DAE_median_} presents the distribution of positioning error after having selected the 50\% most accurate location estimates of each cluster, based on their DAE, as discussed in Subsection~\ref{sec:estimate_selection}.
 In both Figures, the number of data points of each cluster contributing to the statistics is depicted in blue.
+Since the clustering is operated on the ground truth locations of the data, and given the fact that the data have been collected without imposing a requirement of an even density among different areas, the occurring variability in the cluster size emerges unsurprisingly.
 The amount of points per cluster has an anticorrelation of coefficient $-0.63$ with the mean positioning error of the clusters in Figure~\ref{fig:boxplots_M1_error_} and of $-0.5$ in Figure~\ref{fig:boxplots_M1_bellow_DAE_median_}.

-These figures provide an insight on how the location estimate selection process may perform when operated locally.
+These figures provide an insight into how the location estimate selection process may perform when operated locally.